 If after the 30 to 90-day mark you find that your new memory foam mattress is still uncomfortable, we recommend adding a mattress topper to help you sleep more comfortable.

-We highly recommend this mattress pad if you are having trouble adjusting to your new memory foam mattress.
+We highly recommend a mattress pad if you are having trouble adjusting to your new memory foam mattress.

 Keep In Mind That It Works Both Ways